 Agencies Are Helpful, But Not Required

 - I’m including agency support as a factor in 3 of these 4 price levels.
-Yes, this is self-serving, and yes, you can build a great content program without agency support.
-But, I wouldn’t be running an agency if I didn’t think we were a smart partner for many business types.
+Yes, you can build a great content program without agency support.
+But their expertise can come in handy for many business types.
 So, I’m including notes below on how you should be using the agency wisely at different cost levels, knowing that their time costs more than an in-house team member’s time.

 Promote Your Content:

 - The other thing a lot of you might be surprised at is the amount I’d put towards paid media.
 Please, if you take nothing from this post, take this: you need to spend as much money promoting your content as you do making it.